akeneo/pim-docs/cookbook/ui_customization/add_a_new_tab_to_an_entity_edit_form.rst

                 - 'attribute' # this is the translation key for our tab title
                 - 'AcmeEnrichBundle:Category:Tab/attribute.html.twig' # The location of your template
             tags:
-                # The proerty tab is at the 90th position and the history's one is at position 100.
+                # The property tab is at the 90th position and the history's one is at position 100.
                 - { name: pim_enrich.view_element, type: pim_category_edit.form_tab, position: 95 }

 You can now create your template ``/src/Acme/Bundle/EnrichBundle/Resources/views/Category/Tab/attribute.html.twig``